I love stories about performance problems. Recently, my friend Debra Lilley sent me this one:

 The department managers were gravely concerned, especially after having been so excited on the first couple of days.
 So they had a driver go out to fetch the boy, to bring him back to the office to explain why his productivity had been so outstanding at first but had then declined so horribly.

 The reason was easy to understand, the boy explained.
-Every day he painted, he kept getting farther and farther away from his paint bucket.
+Every day he painted, he kept getting farther and farther away from where he had set his paint bucket on the first day.

 I’ve known people who’ve written linked list insertion algorithms this way.
 Joel Spolsky has written about string library functions in C that work this way.
 I’ve seen people write joins in SQL that work this way.
 And Debra’s publishing company ran their invoices this way.

 When you have the ramp problem, individual response times increase linearly. ...Which is bad.
-But overall response time varies in proportion to the square of the number of items being processed. ...Which is super-duper bad.
+But overall response time—through the history of using such an application—varies in proportion to the square of the number of items being processed. ...Which is super-duper bad.

 Imagine, in the invoicing problem that Debra solved, that the system had been processing just one invoice per day and that each invoice is only one page long.
 Given that she was at a “very large publishing company,” it’s certain that the volume was greater than this, but for the sake of simplifying my argument, let’s assume that there was just one new invoice each day.
 Then, with the “Increment date on each run” box left unchecked, there would be one invoice to print on day 1, two on day 2, etc. On any day n, there would be n invoices to print.